 Henry LC, Tremblay S, Leclerc S, Khiat A, Boulanger Y, Ellemberg D, Lassonde M. Metabolic changes in concussed American football players during the acute and chronic post-injury phases.
 BMC Neurol 11:105, 2011.

 Henry LC, Tremblay S, Boulanger Y, Ellemberg D, Lassonde M. Neurometabolic changes in the acute phase after sports concussions correlate with symptom severity.
 J Neurotrauma 27(1):65-76, 2010.

 Henry LC, Twichell MF.
 Concussion.
-British Medical Journal Point-of-Care, www.pointofcare.bmj.com. **last updated May, 2015; This publication is peer reviewed on an annual basis and updated to reflect current diagnsotic and treatment.
+British Medical Journal Point-of-Care, www.pointofcare.bmj.com.
+This publication is peer reviewed on an annual basis and updated to reflect current diagnostic and treatment.
+Last updated May 2015.

 A complete list of Dr. Henry's publications can be reviewed through the National Library of Medicine's publication database.